Antonio-Kim/fullstackopen2022/part9/first_step/README.md

 ```

 Do not copy the calculator code to file _index.ts_; instead, make it a TypeScript module that can be imported in index.ts.

+## 9.6 Eslint

+Configure your project to use the above eslint settings and fix all the warnings.